vivthai/PGcrimes/README.md

-# PGcrimes
+# PGcrime

 Application by Team3: Vivian Thai, Chopa Zamir, Yao Poudima, Yuming Huang, Audrey Tsang

-PGcrimes is a web-based application created by University of Maryland students, designed to solve the lack in accessible information the Prince George's County general public has on their communities.
+PGcrime is a web-based application created by University of Maryland students, designed to solve the lack in accessible information the Prince George's County general public has on their communities.

-With PGcrimes, users can see navigate accurate and organized PG County crime via the search and data functionality.
+With PGcrime, users can see navigate accurate and organized PG County crime via the search and data functionality.

- # PGcrimes Heroku Site
+ # PGcrime Heroku Site

  # Supported Browsers
+ * Google Chrome for Desktop and Mobile
+ * iOS Safari for Desktop and Mobile

  # Manual Links